 Our University Support program helps students at the University of Wollongong and UOW College.
 The program provides support and information about learning at University and about University services.

-SCARF’s L2P Driving Program supports refugee entrants in the Illawarra to gain driving experience on Australian roads, obtain their provisional license and learn about road safety.
+SCARF’s L2P driving program supports refugee entrants in the Illawarra to gain driving experience on Australian roads, obtain their provisional license and learn about road safety.

-- L2P Mentoring session: We connect volunteer ‘driver-mentors’ with SCARF community members to help them to gain driving experience and prepare for the P-plate test.
+- L2P mentoring session: We connect volunteer ‘driver-mentors’ with SCARF community members to help them to gain driving experience and prepare for the P-plate test.
 Some experience and skill is required to be accepted into the L2P program.
 Acceptance is at the discretion of L2P Coordinators.
 Please note there is a waiting list for L2P mentoring sessions.

-- Other L2P Driving activities: We run regular information and training sessions to increase community awareness about safe driving, owning a car and navigating Australian licensing processes.
+- Other L2P driving activities: We run regular information and training sessions to increase community awareness about safe driving, owning a car and navigating Australian licensing processes.

-SCARF’s Social Inclusion Program engages people from refugee and non-refugee backgrounds in social, recreational and educational activities to promote harmony, inclusion and belonging.
+SCARF’s Social Inclusion program engages people from refugee and non-refugee backgrounds in social, recreational and educational activities to promote harmony, inclusion and belonging.

 SCARF Youth programs support young refugee entrants to thrive in their new communities.
 SCARF Youth activities include a range of social, recreational and educational initiatives.

-- Let’s Lead: ‘Let’s Lead’ is a 12-month leadership project for culturally and linguistically diverse youth (particularly refugee youth) offering opportunities for personal development, cross-cultural learning and community engagement.
+- Let’s Lead: ‘Let’s Lead’ is a leadership project for culturally and linguistically diverse youth (particularly refugee youth) offering opportunities for personal development, cross-cultural learning and community engagement.
 The program will aim to develop an ability to lead in daily thoughts, words, and actions through monthly workshops.
 SCARF has partnered with Cameron Brown from Explore Discover Act for the delivery of the program.

-Job-Readiness Skills: SCARF offers group workshops and one-on-one support to assist community members to prepare a professional CV, write cover letters, complete job applications, make scholarship applications and prepare for job interviews.
+Employment Readiness Skills: SCARF offers group workshops and one-on-one support to assist community members to prepare a professional CV, write cover letters, complete job applications, make scholarship applications and prepare for job interviews.

 Form-Filling Support: Assistance with forms is a common drop-in request at the SCARF Office.
-Community members with developing English skills experience difficulty understanding how to fill in a variety of forms, including Centrelink forms, rental applications, government housing applications, Opal card applications, school enrollment forms and more.
+Community members with developing English skills experience difficulty understanding how to fill in a variety of forms, including Centrelink forms, rental applications, government housing applications, Opal card applications, school enrolment forms and more.
 SCARF offers two designated Form Filling Drop-in sessions a week: every Monday and Friday from 12-2pm.

 Legal Aid Clinic at SCARF: SCARF has collaborated with Legal Aid to deliver a monthly clinic to assist the community with legal support.
 This collaboration responds to an increase in requests for support with complex documents such as citizenship, travel, immigration and family reunion forms.

-SCARF’s Community Education Program supports volunteer community educators and speakers from refugee backgrounds to deliver tailored presentations for students, teachers, local businesses and other interested groups to help build understanding of the refugee experience.
+SCARF’s Community Education program supports volunteer community educators and speakers from refugee backgrounds to deliver tailored presentations for students, teachers, local businesses and other interested groups to help build understanding of the refugee experience.